bonifarz/community/RaceMaps/README.md

 * Does the map work with the current development version?
  - In particular: Does it have a **start checkpoint**?
+ - Does the map play well with the current impulse mechanics?
-* Does the map have a proper license in <mapname>.txt?
+* Does the map come with a *mapname*.txt?
+ - Does it provide a suitable license?
- - Does this license allow to share the map here (with proper attribution)?
+ - Does the license allow to share the map here?
+ - Does it give proper attribution?
-* Is the map  -fun** to play?
-It does not have to be very polished, but it should add some value to the collection.
+*  Is the map  **fun** to play?
+ - In contrast to the official maps, the race maps here do not have to be very polished.
+ - Even an ugly looking map can be okay, if it offers something unique and interesting.
-* Is another version or some derivative work of this map already available?
+* Is there another version of this map?
- - If so, do the maps differ in such a way that both are worth playing?
-* Does the map have lighmaps?
- - If not, will it look better if you add some basic lighting?
+ - Be sure to give attribution to the source material for remixes and derivative work
+ - If another version of a map is already available, does it differ in terms of game-play?
 * Are the file sizes reasonable?
  - In particular: Is the light precision reasonably coarse?
- - Are there garbage or duplicate lines in <mapname>.cfg?
+ - Are there garbage or duplicate lines in *mapname*.cfg?
-* Is it hard to find the way?
+ - If a map has no lightmaps, will it look better with basic lighting?
+* Can the map easily be improved?
+ - Are there shortcuts that need to be fixed?
- - If so, what about adding some **route** entities?
+ - If the path is difficult to find, what about adding some **route** entities?
+ - Will some turrets make gauntlet-race games more exciting?